Portrayals of Alice in Wonderland: Animated film

-Disney Princess

-Alice has appeared in official Disney Princess art, and is included in the Disney Princess music video "It's Not Just Make Believe" and "The Perfect Princess Tea" with the then eight official princesses, though she still remains excluded from the official lineup (see Disney Princess).
-It's also interesting to point out that despite not being recognized as an official Disney Princess, Alice was crowned Queen of the Looking-Glass Kingdom in Lewis Carroll's "Through the Looking-Glass, and What Alice Found There."

-Kingdom Hearts series
+In video games

+Alice appears in Disney's Villains' Revenge, where Queen of Hearts takes revenge on Alice by cutting off her head.
+The player encounters Alice's headless body walking through Queen of Hearts' maze, having to help her find her head.

 Alice is featured as a character in the video game series Kingdom Hearts.
-She is the second Princess of Heart encountered in the game and her world, Wonderland, is also the second Disney-based world visited.
+She is the second Princess of Heart encountered in the game (after Kairi), and her world, Wonderland, is also one of the first Disney-based worlds visited.
 Alice also appears in the sequel, Kingdom Hearts: Chain of Memories, as a figment of the memories of Sora, the game's protagonist.
 She is also present in Kingdom Hearts coded, as a data-based version from Jiminy's Journal.
 Though she does not make an appearance in Kingdom Hearts II, she, along with all of the other Princesses of Heart, was referenced.
 In the Japanese version she was voiced by Mika Doi, and in the English version Alice was originally voiced by her original voice actress Kathryn Beaumont for Kingdom Hearts, but following her retirement from the role, Alice was voiced by Beaumont's replacement Hynden Walch for the HD Cinematics of Re:Coded in Kingdom Hearts HD 2.5 Remix.

-Disney Magical World

-Wonderland is one of the four Disney movie-themed worlds accessible in the Nintendo 3DS game "Disney Magical World," and several characters from the film appear in the game, including Alice herself.
+Wonderland is one of the four Disney movie-themed worlds accessible in the Nintendo 3DS game Disney Magical World, and several characters from the film appear in the game, including Alice herself.
 The player may also collect items and clothing pieces inspired by the Disney movie.

+Alice appears in Disney Magic Kingdoms as a playable character to unlock during limited time.